 Every year, a dedicated group of family members and Lancer friends gather for a scholarship dinner at Kennedy Catholic to raise funds to sustain this award given to two students annually.

-Last summer, Kennedy Catholic suffered a heartbreaking tragedy with the loss of Meagan Smith, Class of 2012 Kennedy Catholic Alumna.
+In the summer of 2015, Kennedy Catholic suffered a heartbreaking tragedy with the loss of Meagan Smith, Class of 2012 Kennedy Catholic Alumna.
 The Meagan E. Smith Memorial Scholarship was established in loving memory of Meagan.
 Funds for this scholarship are made possible through the generosity of the Smith family and friends who are continually working to honor Meagan’s memory.

 This scholarship honors the legacy of Meagan Elizabeth Smith (1993 - 2015).
 Meagan graduated from Kennedy Catholic in 2012 and went on to attend Western Washington University.
 An outstanding student, Meagan was scheduled to graduate with departmental honors in December 2015, with a Humanities major, a concentration in Religion and Culture, and a German minor.
 During her time at Kennedy Catholic, Meagan was an excellent student, a talented musician, and an athlete, dedicated to exploring and growing in her faith.
 She served her community selflessly.
 She was a cherished friend, daughter, sister, and student.

 Awards are based on leadership, school and community involvement and academic standing.

 More than 20 years after his death, Randy Terlicker continues to help save lives.
 The Terlicker Memorial Scholarship honors the memory of the fallen firefighter.
 Randy was one of four firefighters killed while battling the Pang warehouse fire in January 1995.
 He was nearly a five-year veteran of the Seattle Fire Department.